Home » Dessert » Raspberry Compote Recipe

 • Mason jar or an airtight container

-Here are some easy ways to customize this raspberry compote recipe:
+Here are some easy ways to customize this traditional raspberry compote recipe:

-• Mix in other berries – Add blueberries, strawberries, or blackberries for a mixed berry compote.
+• Mix in other berries: Add blueberries, strawberries, or blackberries for a mixed berry compote.
+We love strawberry raspberry the most and do this with strawberry poke cake with pie filling, too.

-• Add a spice – Stir in a pinch of cinnamon, nutmeg, or ginger for extra warmth and depth.
+• Spices: Stir in a pinch of cinnamon, nutmeg, or ginger for extra warmth.

-• Add zest – A little lemon or orange zest can boost the citrus flavor without extra juice.
+• Add zest: A little lemon or orange zest can boost the citrus flavor and is really refreshing in the summer.

 A hand pours liquid from a small cup into a saucepan filled with raspberries and sugar.